mara2360/filterassessment.github.io/README.md

 To run this coding assessment:

-1) Use the link to view it
+1) Copy and paste the link to view it
    - https://mara2360.github.io/filterassessment.github.io/

 3) Download the GitHub zip file: